nih-fmrif/NIMH_repro_2017_03/_episodes/11-tracking_changes_with_git.md

 ~~~
 {: .output}

-We can use the `git status` and `git log` commands to confirm that an
+We can use the "git status" and "git log" commands to confirm that an
 additional commit is stored in the Git repository and no staged or unstaged
 changes exist for the file metasearch_analysis.py.